Beep…beep …

 Does GS1 create QR Codes?

 Technically no. Theoretically, yes.
-If “creation” indicates generating the QR Code, GS1 does not offer such a tool.
+If “creation” indicates generating the QR Code using a GS1 platform, they don’t offer such a tool as of now.
 However, you can use a third-party tool to create a GS1 QR Code.

-What is the GS1 standard for QR Code?
+What is the GS1 standard for QR Codes?

 How do I turn a GS1 Digital Link into a scannable QR Code?